Adult Voice Services

 Performers and Singers

 Those who use their voice professionally for performance may require specialized support to prevent and/or recover from a voice disorder.
 The nature of their profession places greater demand on the voice mechanism (e.g., projecting for theatre performance, singing), they rely on optimal voice functioning to engage in their profession, and they require an SLP with knowledge of both voice disorders and performance voice use.
-Our team member Liz Hamilton, SLP, provides services for performers recovering from a voice disorder or who require consultation to learn how to protect their voice.

 A clinical voice evaluation typically includes the following: